Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Locator Map

-Available for hiking and waterfowl hunting; refuge has no development.
-Home to concentrations of wading birds, shorebirds, waterfowl and raptors (See MacKay Island NWR below for bird checklist), plus a variety of mammals, reptile and amphibians.
+The refuge has no development but is open for hiking and waterfowl hunting.
+Home to concentrations of wading birds, shorebirds, waterfowl and raptors, plus a variety of mammals, reptile and amphibians.
 Piping plover and loggerhead sea turtles occasionally nest on the refuge.
 Refuge is 0.75 of a mile north of where N.C.
 12 ends in Corolla.
 A four-wheel-drive vehicle is necessary to get to the refuge via the beachfront, and vehicles are restricted to the beach.

 Great Dismal Swamp National Wildlife Refuge